Getting ready for your first international trip from the Philippines? Check out this easy-to-follow NAIA Airport Guide to ensure a smooth departure.

 A. Head to the Airport entrance.

 Get off the taxi/ bus/ PUV.
 Take your luggage with you.
 If a person in uniform offers you help, you can opt to let him BUT know that you have to pay PHP 50 afterwards.
 It is his job as a “porter” even if he doesn’t tell you beforehand.
-In some domestic airports, some people will offer help then ask for a tip.
+In some domestic airports, some people will offer help and then ask for a tip.
 In such case you can give at least PHP20 depending on how far and how heavy your stuff is.
 DON’T FORGET to keep an eye on your belongings though.

 PRO TIP: Ready your Passport and printed itinerary.
 Present it to the security personnel upon entrance.